 Why meet here: Boasting more than 24 million people, Shanghai is the most populous city in the world.
-Located on the Yangtze River in East China, it is regarded as the showpiece of the booming economy of mainland China and is renowned for its major museums, including and ; historical landmarks such as and ; and impressive skyline.
+Located on the Yangtze River in East China, it is regarded as the showpiece of the booming economy of mainland China and is renowned for its major museums, including Shanghai Museum and China Art Museum; historical landmarks such as The Bund and City God Temple; and impressive Lujiazui skyline.

 Key attributes: The city has seven convention centers, including Shanghai New International Expo Center, which provides more than 2.1 million sq. ft. of meeting space.
 Shanghai also has many luxury hotels that have ample meeting space, with some of the most notable being Pudong Shangri-La, JW Marriott at Tomorrow Square and Mandarin Oriental Pudong, Shanghai.

 Must-see: Shanghai Museum, which has 11 galleries and three special temporary exhibition halls, includes a staggering collection of more than 1 million objects, of which 120,000 are precious, national-graded works of art.
 The collection features a rich and high-quality collection of ancient Chinese bronze creations, ceramics, paintings and calligraphy.